AaronWard/covidify/README.md

 ## NOTICE:
 - You may have noticed that here are some discrepancies in the JHU data.
-- These discrepencies include rows for countries missign for some sheets, Mispelling of country names and countries being names different (South Korea, Republic of Korea for example)
+- These discrepancies include rows for countries missing for some sheets, misspelling of country names and countries being named differently (South Korea, Republic of Korea for example)
 - I am doing my best to update the preprocessing code to fix these problems.
 Please be patient and I will release the newest version of **covidify** ASAP